Reuel-T/transaction-app/README.md

 Once successfully running, you can visit https://localhost:7333/swagger/index.html to have a look at and play with the routes in the API for testing purposes without having to run any client application if you wish.
 On the containerised version visit http://localhost:5333/swagger/index.html

-Running the API in Docker (through docker compose) uses http://localhost:5333 for the API and
+Running the API in Docker (through docker compose) uses http://localhost:5333

 #### Client